Margaret Papoutsis - Osteopath and Nutriotional Therapist Margaret Papoutsis - Osteopath and Nutriotional Therapist

 Osteopathy is one of the most reliable medical treatments, and has an unmatched record of safety.
 Yet it must be said that there is no such thing as a guaranteed, totally safe therapy of any kind.
 Even the aspirin you buy at the supermarket is potentially dangerous to some people, and almost certainly causes more adverse events in one day than osteopathy has provoked in its entire history.

 Some patients are concerned about the chances of damage or stroke following an osteopathic manipulation of the neck, for instance.
-Just to put any potential risks into perspective, research has indicated that the likelihood having a stroke following an osteopathic manipulation is about the same as the chance of the having a similar problem due to having your hair washed over a back-basin at the hairdressers!
+Just to put any potential risks into perspective, research has indicated that the likelihood of having a stroke following an osteopathic manipulation is about the same as the chance of them having a similar problem due to having their hair washed over a back-basin at the hairdressers!

 Osteopaths are highly qualified, primary care professionals who are trained in differential diagnosis, unlike many complementary therapists.
 They are able to recognise conditions which may make certain forms of manipulation inadvisable, and will choose an appropriate style of treatment with safety as the prime consideration.